Alastair Sadler

 My Practice

-I offer weekly or fortnightly fifty minute sessions via Zoom, telephone or face to face in Bounds Green N22 with easy access from Bowes Park N11, Alexandra Palace N22, Muswell Hill N8 and Wood Green N22.
+I offer sessions via Zoom, telephone or face to face in Bounds Green N22 with easy access from Bowes Park N11, Alexandra Palace N22, Muswell Hill N8 and Wood Green N22.

 There is roadside parking available and I'm located 6 min walk from Bounds Green tube and 4 mins from Bowes Park overground

-The first step is to use the email contact form to arrange a short telephone conversation to answer any questions.
+The first step is to email me to arrange a short telephone conversation to answer any questions.

 The important questions to ask yourself are: